Madhumita2509/contactless-sanitizer-dispenser/README.md

 # contactless-sanitizer-dispenser
-Design and Implementation of real time temperature monitoring and hand sanitizer dispensing system for quality health care using Arduino
+Design and Implementation of real time  hand sanitizer dispensing system for quality health care using Arduino